Spotlight: Drag shows in Champaign-Urbana, Part III

 The show that I attended (billed “Indy Invades Champaign”) took place on January 15.
 All of the performers were from Indianapolis, including Marci Dupree (the evening’s Mistress of Ceremonies), who performs in Champaign at least once a month.
 Marci’s shows are as diverse as they are prolific — she brings a different group of performers every time she comes.
 She told me that Tommy Williams gives her carte blanche on the shows that she hosts: “Tommy is really great to work with.
 He’s generous with his time, and he allows me to bring in the performers of my choosing.
 We love working here.”

 For that night’s show, Marci brought six women and one man.
-These people are top performers of drag, and they’ve been at it for years (Marci and Brandi Ice both started performing in their teens), and they travel all over the country.
+These people are top performers of drag; they’ve been at it for years (Marci and Brandi Ice both started performing in their teens), and they travel all over the country.
 Most of them have won titles: Marci Dupree is Ms. Illinois of North America; Brandi Ice is Ms. Terre Haute; Sizzlin Sondra Royale is Miss.
 Indiana Continental Plus 2010; and Prince of Entertainment is Mr. Gay Illinois 2011.

 Their show was fantastic.
 I loved every second.
 And I filmed as many performances as my batteries allowed.
 And I took lots of photos.
 And … I had technical difficulties.
 The memory card in my camera didn’t keep any of the pictures.
 It kept the videos, but none of the pictures.
 But the sound in the videos isn’t there.
 Just buzzing and deep, pounding bass.
 I don’t know what happened.
 I don’t know.